Terms of Service

 What Is the License I Have to Grant to Evernote?

 In order to enable Evernote to operate the Service, we must obtain from you certain limited license rights to process your Content so that technical actions we take in operating the Service are not considered legal violations.
 For example, copyright laws could prevent us from processing, maintaining, storing, backing-up and distributing your Content, unless you give us these rights.
 Accordingly, by using the Service and uploading Content, you are granting Evernote a license to display, perform and distribute your Content and to modify (for technical purposes, e.g., making sure content is viewable on smart phones as well as computers and other devices) and reproduce such Content to enable Evernote to operate the Service.
 You also agree that Evernote has the right to elect not to accept, post, store, display, publish or transmit any Content in our sole discretion.

 If you elect to use any third party service or application that is integrated with Evernote, you also agree that the licenses granted to Evernote in the preceding paragraph shall apply to Content that is submitted or uploaded through such third party service or application.
-If the third party service or application you elect to use would access or extract Content, you grant Evernote the right and license to enable such access to and extraction of your Content.
+If the third party service or application you elect to use would access or extract Content, you grant Evernote the right and license to enable third party access to and extraction of your Content.
 Evernote does not assume any responsibility for, or liability on account of, the actions or omissions of such third party applications or service providers.